Skip to main content

 Common mistakes

-• Apply for your residence card at INM within 30 days of entry to maintain compliance.
+• Not applying for a residence card at INM within the required timeframe of entry.

 Permanent Resident Card: Permanent Resident Card Application